 Students may study toward either M.S. or Ph.D. degrees.
 An M.S. is not required to enter the Ph.D. program.

-Congratulations to two E&E students on their National Science Foundation Graduate Research Fellowship proposals!
+Congratulations to two incoming E&E students on their receipt of National Science Foundation Graduate Research Fellowships!

 - E&E Gradute Program Seminars every Thursday at 4:00 p.m. in the Alampi Room of the Marine and Coastal Sciences Building.
 This seminar series presents speakers invited from inside and outside Rutgers University to speak on the most current research being conducted in the fields of ecology and evolution.
 Listing